 A big thank you to Giuseppe from Project Happiness, with whom I visited the park.

 Don’t forget to download a VPN before coming to China.
-If you prefer an eSim, I recommend this one.
+If you prefer an eSIM, I recommend this one.
+If you are looking for some other ideas for your Yunnan itinerary, check out this page.

 If you are interested in reading similar stories, check out my previous articles, where I talked about the last Dulong women with face tattoos and the last women in China with bound feet.